Home > Recipes > Gluten-Free Blueberry Muffins (Banana Oat, Dairy-Free)

 Step 4.
 Make the crumble topping (optional):

 Step 5.
-Bake the banana blueberry oat muffin:
+Bake the muffins:

 Notes

-Dairy Free & Gluten Free Option
+Dairy Free & Gluten Free Ingredients

 • The thicker the muffin batter, the taller and puffier the blueberry banana oatmeal muffin will be.